UK Modern Slavery Statement for 2026

 Risk of Modern Slavery in Our Operations

 We consider the risk of modern slavery in our UK operations to be low given our internal policies and procedures, commitment to strong governance, and the professional nature of our workforce.
 Our employees are expected to adhere to our code of conduct, principles governing our business, and commitment to integrity and high ethical practices.
 Our policies apply globally to all of our employees, members of the Board of Directors, and agents of Heartflow.
-The principles governing our business include, among other, fair employment and safe work environment practices, compliance with local laws and regulations, and commitment to being productive and respectful members of the communities where we do business.
-Pursuant to our employment policies and procedures, we strive to hi re only employees that are authorized to work in accordance with applicable employment laws in the country in which they are located and have processes in place to mitigate risks of noncompliance.
+The principles governing our business include, among others, fair employment and safe work environment practices, compliance with local laws and regulations, and commitment to being productive and respectful members of the communities where we do business.
+Pursuant to our employment policies and procedures, we strive to hire only employees that are authorized to work in accordance with applicable employment laws in the country in which they are located and have processes in place to mitigate risks of noncompliance.
 Additionally, regular full-time employees at Heartflow must be at least 18 years of age.

 Risk of Modern Slavery in Supply Chain

 We believe the risk of modern slavery occurring at Heartflow’s UK direct suppliers in connection with providing goods and services to Heartflow to be relatively low due to nature of our operations in the UK, the policies and procedures we have in place to reduce or mitigate those risks, and the strength of our relationship with our suppliers.
-We have policies applicable to suppliers and third parties with whom we do business.
-In addition, we conduct regular desktop audits of our suppliers for their risk level, and include in this audit factors set forth in the global slavery index and the US Department of Labor.
-Our most recent audit was in 2024, and no suppliers were identified as medium or high risk.
+We assess and mitigate such risk through annual audits, with our most recent audit in April 2026 concluding that no suppliers were found to be high risk.
+We also have policies applicable to our suppliers and third

 Section 54 of the UK Modern Slavery Act (2015) requires commercial organisations that operate in the UK and have an annual turnover above £36m to produce a Slavery and Human Trafficking statement each year.